What is Damnum Sine Injuria?

 Later, the water quantity was reduced in the stream due to this owner's mill being closed.
 The plaintiff suffered the loss and sued the defendant for compensation.
 For this case, the court had applied the rules of precedence judgment from Gloucester grammar case.

-Stated that this is a case of Damnum sine injuria.
+Under this judgement the honorable court stated - this is a case of Damnum sine injuria.
 Since there is no legal injury, the plaintiff can not claim the damages.

-3. Vishnu Dutt Sharma vs Board of High School (1981)
+• 3.
+Vishnu Dutt Sharma vs Board of High School (1981)

 The plaintiff filed a case before the court and argued that he was entitled to damages.
 He said because he had suffered a loss of one year due to the wrongful detention (section 340 of IPC) by the principal.

+In this case also, the court held that the plaintiff was not allowed to get the damages because misconstructions of regulations does not amount to tort.
 From these three case analyses, now we can assume that compensation is not the ground of action despite the fact that monetary loss, health or any other type of loss is caused but if the infringement of legal right is absent.

 To follow the concept of Damnum sine injuria, We have to follow the rules which were laid down by the Gloucester grammar case.
 The court had laid down the rules that: If there is no infringement of legal right, then no damages can be claimed.